docsforadobe/after-effects-scripting-guide/docs/general/project.md

 `app.project.dirty`

+!!! note
-?> **Note:** This functionality was added in After Effects 17.5 (CC2020).
+    This functionality was added in After Effects 17.5 (CC2020).

+!!! warning
-!> **Warning:** This method/property is officially undocumented and was found via research.
+    This method/property is officially undocumented and was found via research.
 The information here may be inaccurate, and this whole method/property may disappear or stop working some point.
 Please contribute if you have more information on it!

 #### Description